Galal-00/Engine-Temperature-Control/README.md

 - **UART Communication:** MCU1 sends temperature data to MCU2 using UART.
 - **Potentiometer Control:** MCU2 adjusts the speed of the machine with the potentiometer.
 - **Emergency State Timer:** A timer with overflow mode is used to check the emergency state condition every 500ms.
 If the condition persists for 7 seconds, specific actions are taken.

-Feel free to adjust and expand the README as needed for your project documentation. 🚀